kaitsull/FijiFISH/README.md

     -    Segment based on DAPI signal from every round (to ensure registration in the z-axis)
     -    Segment only Round 1 (not recommended)
 -   Threshold Type:
-    -     Automatic Thresholding
+    -     `Automatic Thresholding`
-    -     Manual Thresholding (select threshold manually with a slider if some DAPI rounds look strange via Automatic Thresholding)
+    -     `Manual Thresholding`: (select threshold manually with a slider if some DAPI rounds look strange via Automatic Thresholding)
 -   Segmented image is saved in an `analyzedImages folder`